Max-Townsend/aiming_the_wrong_way_for_the_right_reasons/README.md

-# SHIFT: Aiming the wrong way for the right reasons
+#Aiming the wrong way for the right reasons

 **A generative model of how people infer changes in their environment and choose movement strategies.**